 The traditional rule is that an action for divorce is purely personal in nature and that the death of one of the parties causes the action to terminate or “abate.”
 The rationale for this rule is simple: when one of the divorcing parties dies before a final divorce decree is entered, the marriage is over (you’re dead!), no need for a court to restate the obvious.
 But we all know the moment a lawyer utters the words “general rule,” you can expect the next sentence to start with, “but there’s an exception.”
 And this case is no different.

 A well-recognized exception to the general rule applies when the divorce proceeding is bifurcated.
 The death of a spouse does not terminate the divorce proceeding or the family court’s jurisdiction if (i) a final judgment was entered prior to the death and (ii) the family court retained jurisdiction to resolve remaining property issues.
 See Fernandez v.
 Fernandez, 648 So.2d 712, 714 (Fla.1995); King v.
 King, 67 So.3d 387 (Fla.
 4th DCA 2011).
 In other words, the property-division fight continues before your family-court judge, it doesn’t transfer over to your probate judge.
-It’s this last point that’s at the heart of the linked-to case above.
+It’s this last point that’s at the heart of the Passamondi case discussed below.

 In this case when Former Husband filed his petition for divorce he was suffering from a terminal disease.
 For this reason, he filed a motion requesting a bifurcation of the proceedings.
 The family court granted the motion.
 According to the 2d DCA, in its final judgment dissolving the parties’ marriage, the family court specifically

 [R]eserve[d] jurisdiction over this cause and each of the parties to enter such further Orders, Judgments, and Decrees as may be necessary at any time in the future to resolve all equitable distribution issues and any other issues which have been pled.